 With successful development and implementation of IPs, Virginia will be well on the way to restoring impaired waters and enhancing the value of this important resource.
 Additionally, development of an approved IP will improve a locality's chances for obtaining monetary assistance during implementation.
+Three nested bacteria TMDLs on the Rockfish River will be addressed in this IP, one for the North Fork Rockfish River, one for the South Fork Rockfish River, and one for the mainstem of the Rockfish River to the confluence with Davis Creek.

-3. REVIEW OF THE THREE CREEK, MILL SWAMP, AND DARDEN MILL RUN BACTERIAL TMDL STUDY
+3. REVIEW OF THE ROCKFISH RIVER BACTERIAL TMDL STUDY